TartanLlama/tartanllama.github.io/_posts/2016-07-18-stack-and-heap.md

         .cfi_endproc
 {% endhighlight %}

 `*e` is stored on the *free store*, which is where `new` allocates from.
-This is the official name for what is often inaccurately referred to as the "heap" (the data structure used to represent this construct doesn't even need to be a heap).
+This is the "official" name for what is often referred to as the "heap"; some think that using it is just pendantry, but I wish more would use it, as the term "heap" is unhelpfully overloaded in programming.
 The argument for the `c` parameter is stored in the `edi` register.

 {% highlight nasm %}
 _Z3fooi:                                   ;start of foo